 Corrupt Sets

-If a Live Set has become corrupted, it will open with the error message "The document [...] is corrupted", followed by another message giving a more specific reason for the corruption, such as:
+If a Live Set has become corrupted, it will display the error message "The document [filename] is corrupted" when opened, followed by the type of corruption, such as:

 • First automation event has invalid time